nesquena/gitdocs/README.md

 This allows any git repo to be used as a collaborative task list or wiki for a team.
 You can also start a web front-end allowing the repo to be accessed through a browser.

+**Note:** Right now, gitdocs only supports Mac OSX using fsevent.
+Linux and windows support are coming very soon, so check back here again.

 ## Installation

 Install the gem: